SEEKCommons/seekcommons-org-website/fellowship-faq.md

 **Do I need to be a U.S. citizen or resident to apply?**

-No, but most of our team and network members are located in or near EST time zone, and so fellows will need to be able to attend meetings and events in EST time zone (GMT -05:00).
+No, but most of our team and network members are located in or near the EST timezone, and so fellows will need to be able to attend meetings and events in EST timezone (GMT -05:00).

 **I am not based in the United States, am I eligible to apply for this Fellowship?**